William Emmett Dever: Judicial career

-Dever had been considering running for mayor in the then-upcoming 1911 Chicago mayoral election before being slated by Roger Sullivan on the Democratic ticket for Superior Court of Cook County in the 1910 elections.
+Dever had been considering running for mayor in the then-upcoming 1911 Chicago mayoral election before being slated by Roger Charles Sullivan on the Democratic ticket for Superior Court of Cook County in the 1910 elections.
 It took some persuading for Sullivan to convince Dever to run for judge.
 Dever was elected, resigning from City Council to assume his judgeship.

 Dever declined calls to run for mayor in 1915.

 In 1916, due to the duration of a trial of William Lorimer for misappropriation of funds and conspiracy to defraud, which lasted two months before reaching acquittal, Dever had only three weeks to run a reelection campaign.
 Nevertheless, he won handily.
+Dever was re-elected receiving more than 98,000 votes.

-Several months into his second term on the Cook County Superior Court, Dever was appointed to fill a vacancy on the Appellate Court.
-He served two partial terms on the Appellate Court, eventually becoming its presiding judge.
-For his second term, he had been reelected with more than 98,000 votes.
+Several months into his third term on the Cook County Superior Court, Dever was appointed to fill a vacancy on the Appellate Court. and served two partial terms on the Appellate Court, eventually becoming its presiding judge.
+Despite serving on the Appellate Court, Dever officially remained a judge of the Cook County Superior Court, and was re-elected in 1922.
+After being elected mayor, he resigned from the Cook County Superior Court on April 14, 1923 and also resigned from the Appellate Court.
+Jesse Holdom won a special election to finish Dever's unexpired term on the Cook County Superior Court.